 Salable #1 and #2 Containers at Johnson's Nursery.

-Important for all kinds of wildlife.
 Stems are snacked on by deer, muskrats, beaver, rabbits, and others.
-Songbirds and gamebirds eat seeds and catkins.
+Songbirds and gamebirds eat the seeds and catkins.
 Beavers use the wood to build their dams.
 This plant can grow in dense thickets if planted in disturbed areas, providing shelter to animals large and small from moose to mice.

-While we are on the subject of the interconnectedness of it all it is important to note that the nitrogen-fixing capacity of Speckled Alder replenishes the soil which in turn readies that soil for many other plant species that which would in turn also have significant benefits for wildlife.
+While we are on the subject of the interconnectedness of it all, it is important to note that the nitrogen-fixing capacity of Speckled Alder replenishes the soil which in turn readies that soil for many other plant species that would in turn also have significant benefits for wildlife.

 Cut off suckers as they form to keep it in tree form if that is what is desired.